Language-Technology-Assessment/European-open-AI-index/pages/guides/model-types.md

 **Reasoning models** are the most recent types of models which have emerged in the AI space, exemplified by models such as [DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) and basing themselves off techniques pioneered by models such as [Eurus](https://huggingface.co/openbmb/Eurus-70b-nca).
 Such reasoning models are better able to handle multi-step reasoning tasks by breaking them up into separate steps.

 It is worth noting that reasoning LLMs do not strictly 'reason' in the common sense.
 Instead, they are tuned in the same way as chat models are tuned to do particularly well at a task known as chain-of-thought reasoning.
-In chain-of-thought reasoning, part of the output of an LLM is dedicated to thinking and reflecting about a problem before giving a definite answer.
+In chain-of-thought reasoning, the LLM does not commit to a final response right away but iterates over multiple steps (a 'chain of thought'), adding all intermediate steps to the context window, allowing them to contribute to the final answer.
+This process is designed to mimic ([though it might not entirely reflect](https://arxiv.org/abs/2307.13702)), the process of human thinking and self-reflection.

 ## Code LLMs
 ::the-index